Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Tractable Cases: Practical Pool Structures

-\begin{customstructure}{[D]} \emph{(Disjoint Pools)} All nurse pools are disjoint, i.e., for all $i_1, i_2 \in [I]$ and $i_1 \neq i_2$, it holds that $P_{i_1} \cap P_{i_2} = \emptyset$ \emph{(see Figure~\ref{Fig:disjoint-pool} for an example)}. \end{customstructure}
+\begin{customstructure}{D} \emph{(Disjoint Pools)} All nurse pools are disjoint, i.e., for all $i_1, i_2 \in [I]$ and $i_1 \neq i_2$, it holds that $P_{i_1} \cap P_{i_2} = \emptyset$ \emph{(see Figure~\ref{Fig:disjoint-pool} for an example)}. \end{customstructure}

-\begin{customstructure}{[C]} \emph{(Chained Pools)} The nurse pools form a long chain, i.e., there are $I = J$ pools with $P_i = \{i, i+1\}$ for all $i \in [I-1]$ and $P_I = \{I, 1\}$ \emph{(see Figure~\ref{Fig:chained-pool} for an example)}. \end{customstructure} Structure \ref{assump:one-pool} can be utilized when all units have similar functionalities and so they can all share one nurse pool.
-Accordingly, every nurse assigned to this pool should be cross-trained for all units so that he/she is able to undertake the tasks in them.
-Structure \ref{assump:disjoint-pools} is less demanding than one pool, as each pool covers only a subset of units which, e.g., have distinct functionalities.
-Accordingly, the amount of cross-training under this structure significantly decreases from that under one pool.
-Structure \ref{assump:chained-pools} has been applied in the production systems to increase the operational flexibility (see, e.g.,~\cite{jordan1995principles,wang2015process,chen2015optimal,chen2019optimal}).
+\begin{customstructure}{C} \emph{(Chained Pools)} The nurse pools form a long chain, i.e., there are $I = J$ pools and the bipartite graph consisting of the units, pools, and pool-unit assignment forms one undirected cycle.
+Figure~\ref{Fig:chained-pool} displays an example with cycle $P_1$--Unit 1--$P_3$--Unit 2--$P_2$--Unit 3--$P_1$. \end{customstructure}

+{ Structure \ref{assump:one-pool}} can be utilized when all units have similar functionalities and so they can all share one nurse pool.
+Accordingly, every nurse assigned to this pool should be cross-trained for all units so that he/she is able to undertake the tasks in them. { Structure \ref{assump:disjoint-pools}} is less demanding than one pool, as each pool covers only a subset of units which, e.g., have distinct functionalities.
+Accordingly, the amount of cross-training under this structure significantly decreases from that under one pool. { Structure \ref{assump:chained-pools}} has been applied in the production systems to increase the operational flexibility (see, e.g.,~\cite{jordan1995principles,wang2015process,chen2015optimal,chen2019optimal}).
 Under this structure, every unit is covered by two nurse pools.
 Accordingly, every pool nurse needs to be cross-trained for only two units.
 All three structures have been considered and compared in a nurse staffing context (see, e.g.,~\cite{inman2005cross}).
 Under these practical pool structures, we derive tractable reformulations of the (DRNS) model \eqref{drns}.
-Our derivation leads to monolithic MILP reformulations that facilitate off-the-shelf software like GUROBI.
+Our derivation leads { to MILP} reformulations that facilitate off-the-shelf software like GUROBI.